The Doctor and Adric are chilling out in N-Space.

-Back at the sanctum, the new Keeper is laying down the law.
+Back at the sanctum, the new Keeper lays down the law.

 Sue: Why is everybody falling for this shit?
-I suppose it helps that only six people are living on this planet – it doesn’t take you very long to conquer it.
+I suppose it helps that only six people live on this planet, because it wouldn’t take you very long to conquer it.

-Nicol, who has been snoozing on the sofa throughout Part Four, wakes up as soon the Doctor starts talking about the 2nd law of thermodynamics.
+Nicol, who has been snoozing on the sofa through Part Four, wakes up as soon the Doctor starts talking about the second law of thermodynamics.

 Nicol: Entropy increases.

 Sue: Boredom increases.?

 Me: It’s this season’s theme.